-Facebook and Twitter play bigger role in Congressional election hacking probe
+Facebook and Twitter play bigger role in Congressional election-hacking probe

 Meanwhile, Facebook has agreed to release the 3,000 ads it had identified as having been purchased by accounts associated with a Russian organization called the Internet Research Agency (and which might have played a role in shaping results of the election).

 The moves are significant for several reasons.
-They underscore how not just the central role that these social media sites have played in political events.
-But they also highlight how that role may have been in part a negative and illegal one, rather than the exclusively positive and educative one that the sites would have you think they do.
+They underscore not just the central role these social media sites have played in political events, but also they highlight how that role may have been in part a negative and illegal one, rather than the exclusively positive and educative one that the sites would have you think.

-The moves also highlight the tensions that continue to exist — and will not soon disappear — between data privacy and proprietary platforms, and producing information when mandated by authorities, and to what end those are justifiable requests.
+The moves also highlight the tensions that continue to exist — and will not soon disappear — between data privacy and proprietary platforms, and producing information when mandated by authorities and to what end those are justifiable requests.

-In a statement posted to Facebook’s site, company General Counsel, Colin Stretch, announced the reversal of the company’s initial decision not to share the ads.
+In a statement posted to Facebook’s site, company general counsel, Colin Stretch, announced the reversal of the company’s initial decision not to share the ads.

 After an extensive legal and policy review, today we are announcing that we will also share these ads with congressional investigators.
 We believe it is vitally important that government authorities have the information they need to deliver to the public a full assessment of what happened in the 2016 election.
 That is an assessment that can be made only by investigators with access to classified intelligence and information from all relevant companies and industries — and we want to do our part.
 Congress is best placed to use the information we and others provide to inform the public comprehensively and completely.

-The Facebook general counsel said that it was not a decision that the company took lightly, in part because the company considers ads user content,
+The Facebook general counsel said that it was not a decision the company took lightly, in part because the company considers ads user content.

 Setting aside anything that might be problematic with that approach, Facebook also made the argument that the initial decision to withhold the ads was done so the company wouldn’t set a troubling precedent for future information requests from any government.